JinTonikCZ/TeamCity-Cloud-Remote-Shell-Executor/docs/PROJECT_DOCUMENTATION.md

 Vanilla JS + Bootstrap 5 (Frontend): To demonstrate the backend API without over-engineering the client side, a lightweight Vanilla JavaScript frontend was implemented.
 It uses basic fetch API for asynchronous polling and Bootstrap 5 for clean, responsive UI components, keeping the focus entirely on the backend orchestration.

-2. Project Structure & Core Components
+**2. Project Structure & Core Components
-The application follows a clean, layered architecture separating HTTP routing from business logic and infrastructure interactions.
+**The application follows a clean, layered architecture separating HTTP routing from business logic and infrastructure interactions.

 JobController.kt (Presentation Layer): Serves as the REST API entry point.
 It defines the contract for external clients, handling HTTP GET, POST, and DELETE requests for job creation, status retrieval, log fetching, and pod termination.